shashank123r/AI_genesis/README.md

 Support

 For support, issues, or feature requests:
-- Open an issue on GitHub
+- Open an issue on the GitHub
 - Check the troubleshooting section above
 - Review the documentation and examples